-Codependency prevents healthy relationship in a number of ways.
-Codependency (and the corresponding dependency of the partner) keeps individuals and a relationship from developing the necessary transparency, intimacy, growth, vulnerability and boundaries that are essential to a strong partnership.
+Codependency prevents healthy relationships in a number of ways.
+Codependency (and the corresponding dependency of the partner) keeps individuals and a relationship from developing the necessary transparency, intimacy, growth, vulnerability, and boundaries that are essential to a strong partnership.
 The dependent remains stuck in his/her cycle and the codependent continues to achieve his/her sense of self and validation by helping, rescuing, enabling and over-functioning while ignoring his/her own growth and development.
 Since a codependent has difficulty saying no and setting boundaries, true understanding doesn’t form in a relationship because the codependent keeps hidden his/her needs.
-How can their be intimacy in a relationship when the needs of another are not expressed?
+How can there be intimacy in a relationship when the needs of another are not expressed?
 Eventually, resentment is experienced by the codependent as they tire of giving.
 Below is a sampling of codependent traits.

 - Tendency to get involved with people who need to be “rescued” or “fixed”

 - Taking on the role of the caregiver

 - Experience guilt when saying “no”

 - Have difficulty identifying and communicating your needs

 - Fear of abandonment in relationship